emdgroup-liquid/liquid/CONTRIBUTING.md

 ├── CODE_OF_CONDUCT.md
 ├── CONTRIBUTING.md           # You are looking at it.
 ├── LICENSE.md
-├── .eleventy.js              # Liquid's docs site is powered by 11ty.
+├── .eleventy.cjs             # Liquid's docs site is powered by 11ty.
 See https://www.11ty.dev/
 ├── .eleventyignore           # We only want docs to be generate for the src folder, so we ignore │                             # everything else using this file.
 ├── .env                      # The .env file is not under version control.
 It contains sensitive │                             # data, such as credentials used to authenticate oneself against │                             # an API.
 We currenly do this for fetching design tokens from Figma.
-├── .eslintrc.js              # eslint is used for linting ts and tsx files.
+├── .eslintrc.cjs             # eslint is used for linting ts and tsx files.
 Please make sure to │                             # enable eslint in your code editor of choice.
 ├── .github
 │   └── workflows/ci-cd.yml   # CI/CD pipeline config file.
 ├── .npmignore                # The .npmignore file is used to keep package size to a minimum.
 ├── .prettierrc.json          # prettier ensures a consistent code style.
 Please make sure to │                             # enable prettier in your code editor of choice.
-├── .releaserc.js             # Config file for semantic-release.
+├── .releaserc.cjs            # Config file for semantic-release.
 │                             # See https://semantic-release.gitbook.io/semantic-release/
 ├── bin                       # Contains scripts to be included in the bundle for execution with npx.
 ├── Dockerfile                # You can startup your dev environment in a Docker container.
 │                             # This may come in handy for Windows users who encounter problems.
 │                             # More about this below.
-├── commitlint.config.js      # We use conventional commits and semantic release.
+├── commitlint.config.cjs     # We use conventional commits and semantic release.
 │                             # More about this below.
 ├── dist                      # Here is the main juice which gets published to npm.
 ├── dist_docs                 # This folder is served during development.
 It contains the docs site